Nixon, Texas: Holmes Foods

-In 1925, near the Wilson County line of Nixon, Holmes Foods began as an ice plant that processed and slaughtered chickens across the street, in what is now-presently the 44,000+ square-foot facility's parking lot.
-Eventually expanding to turkeys, "heavy hens," broilers and ducks.
+In 1925, near the Wilson County line of Nixon, Holmes Foods began as an ice plant that processed and slaughtered chickens across the street, eventually expanding to turkeys, "heavy hens," broilers and ducks.

-As of 2010, ranking 30th out of 37 national "poultry integrators," the facility slaughtered 700,000 broiler chickens per week at an average of 4 pounds each.
+As of 2010, ranking 30th out of 37 national "poultry integrators," the facility slaughtered 700,000 broiler chickens per week.
 During this time, 310 out of the "400+" facility employees processed these chickens into an "eight-piece cut," a major portion of the service offered by the facility.

-This facility produces 50% of the local wastewater which is stored in 3 lagoons, later sprayed over half-a-mile of hay meadows for cattle ranching.
+This facility produces 50% of the local wastewater which is stored in three lagoons, later sprayed over half-a-mile of hay meadows for cattle ranching.

 Recreational vehicle parks

 The majority of the city's major arteries are zoned as "recreational vehicle parks," under a city-managed licensing program.

 History

 The history of Nixon is defined by the dissolution and struggle of some of its major institutions.